 This ashram was established during the 1960s by Swami Dayananda Saraswati, an internationally recognized teacher of Vedanta and scholar of Sanskrit.
 It's located in picturesque surroundings, around 10 minutes walk from the Ram Jhula area.
 Regular residential courses are conduced, with focus on Bhagavad Gita and the Upanishads.
 Vedic chanting is also taught during the courses.
 In addition, visiting teachers conduct Iyengar and Hatha yoga retreats (suitable for beginners and intermediate students) at the ashram.
 More than 150 rooms with attached bathrooms are available for students.

 Anand Prakash Ashram was founded in 2007 by husband and wife team Chetana Panwar (a Canadian woman) and Yogirishi Vishvketu (who's studied Hatha and Raja yoga, and the Vedic healing arts, in northern India since childhood).
 They offer their own style of yoga called Akhanda Yoga, which has non-sectarian teachings from multiple sources and lineages.
 It incorporates balanced sequencing of asanas, pranayama, relaxation, mantra and meditation, as well as discussions and readings on the yogic lifestyle and yoga philosophy.
 Students can either stay at the ashram, stay elsewhere and attend all activities, or just attend drop-in classes.
-The ashram also runs 200 hour and 500 hour Yoga Teacher Training programs, and Ayurvedic cooking classes.
+The ashram also runs 200-hour and 500-hour Yoga Teacher Training programs, and Ayurvedic cooking classes.
 It's located in the Tapovan area.
-Read reviews on Tripadvisor.

-If your focus is more on meditation than yoga, Shree Mahesh Heritage Meditation School offers a 300 hour meditation teacher training course, as well as meditation retreats and meditation for beginners courses.
-The school's approach is based on Vedic texts, and you'll also learn about yoga, Ayurveda, life healing, and spiritual development.
+If your focus is more on meditation than yoga, Shree Mahesh Heritage Meditation School offers a 300-hour meditation teacher training course, as well as meditation retreats and meditation for beginners courses.
+The school's approach is based on Vedic texts.
+You'll also learn about yoga, Ayurveda, life healing, and spiritual development.
 In addition, there's a special non-residential Health Supportive Lifestyle Program that teaches healthy choices about diet, exercise and other lifestyle habits that can be easily applied in day-to-day life.
 Founder Ram Gupta has a degree in Nature Cure Science and Master Degree in Yoga and Meditation, plus more than 20 years of diverse experience in India and internationally.

+Interested in Osho's teachings?
 The Osho GangaDham ashram is situated on the Ganges River at Brahampuri, around 10 minutes drive from the Laxman Jhula area on Badrinath Road.
 Various types of Osho Active Meditation practices are taught at the ashram, and meditation camps are offered throughout the year.
-Alternatively, you can simply listen to discourses, or do nothing but relax there.
-Accommodations range from dormitories to deluxe private rooms.
+Alternatively, you can simply listen to discourses or do nothing but relax there.
+Accommodations range from dormitories to deluxe private rooms, to suit all budgets.